Last updated 07-Aug-2024

 To make sense of the data stream software such as Scanmytesla is required which will translate all the various data codes into more meaningful dashboards and reports for the owner.
 As mentioned above, scanmytesla data can also be combined with teslalogger to mix the real time data streams and the broader data available via the API to give a more comprehensive view of the car, although the configuration of such a setup is not trivial.

 In some regions, cheap electricity is available over night or at certain times of the day.
-These windows sometimes change to to local electricity pricing.
-Some electricity provides request your Tesla token so they can control the cars charging to maximise the benefit.
-There are also simpler versions where the car charging schedule can be easily controlled as the Tesla scheduler is ver poor.
-These can work well, although they can also stop the car from sleeping.
+These time windows sometimes change due to local electricity pricing.
+Some electricity provides request your Tesla details so they can control the cars charging to maximise the benefit.
+Because these applications/3rd parties require the ability to control the car, they will have to register themselves with Tesla.

 We don't log data, but we do provide a simple API that enables you to do so, or control the car.
 See out Tesla Automation pages for more information.